Mark “Tex” Rogers

 The founder and owner of Freedive Utila, Mark is an Apnea Total Instructor Trainer, an AIDA International Judge and Instructor, a YA yoga instructor, a PADI Staff Instructor, and a DSAT Tec Trimix diver.
 Tex began his diving career in Honduras’ Bay Islands, learning to scuba dive in Roatan in 1994.
 Since then he has lived and worked in Japan, China, SE Asia, India, Egypt and the Maldives.
 In 2008 he traded his tanks and regs for long fins, a small mask, and his lungs under the expert guidance of the Apnea Total team in Koh Tao, Thailand.
 In 2010 he joined the team as an Instructor.

 Although she hails from a part of Canada over 1,000 km from the ocean, Sheena has always loved aquatic activities.
 Growing up, she spent summers on the lake and winters in the pool, becoming certified in lifesaving, rescue, and swimming instruction.
-As an adult, she took up scuba diving and fell in love with the sea, which led her to leave the chilly Canadian prairies and a career in design and communications behind.
+Later, she took up scuba diving and fell in love with the sea, which led her to leave the chilly Canadian prairies behind.
 Her search for sunny weather and good scuba diving brought her to Utila, where she got completely hooked on freediving.
-A couple years (and a few skipped flights) later, Sheena is an experienced instructor and Canadian national record holder in Free Immersion who loves introducing others to freediving and helping them to enjoy their time underwater.
-When not in the Caribbean Sea, you can probably find her in the kitchen brewing coffee in her beloved French press.
+A couple years (and a few skipped flights) later, Sheena is an experienced instructor and Canadian national record holder who loves introducing others to freediving and helping them to enjoy their time underwater.
+When not in the Caribbean Sea, you can probably find her in the kitchen baking or brewing coffee.

 Erin discovered freediving here in Utila after seeing the Utila freedivers diving to depths that were considered deep on scuba using nothing but a single breath at our very own Haliburton dive site.
 She was mesmerized and immediately began her journey into the blue, ditching the tank and training her mind and body to dive to depths she’d never imagined reaching.
 A natural to the sport, Erin had been a swimmer all her life and a scuba diver since she was 12.
 She loves the meditative aspect of freediving and how much she learns about herself with every dive and static breath hold.